setu-standards/xml-specifications/README.md

 For more information about SETU, see https://www.setu.nl.

-For the semantic specifications and all SETU standards, see https://standard.setu.nl.
+For the semantic specifications and all SETU standards, see [https://standard.setu.nl](https://setu.semantic-treehouse.nl/#/Home).

+For more documentation, please see https://standard.setu.nl/docs

 ## Structure of repo
 * hr-xml/ -> contains HR-XML 2.5 specifications that SETU reuses